- Understand common threats to personal security online (e.g., malware, hacking, phishing) and how to recognize and counteract them;

 Many teachers may approach the issue of cyberbullying with skepticism, either because they do not believe that it is a problem or because they do not believe that the teacher should play a role in combating it.
 However, recent high-profile cases have shown that in situations of extreme abuse, lawsuits have been filed against schools and teachers for their unwillingness to respond to bullying behaviours online and their inability to punish students who use social media as a venue for abuse.
 Whether or not it is the teacher's role to be investigators and enforcers in this area, it is the teacher's role to be an advocate for their students and to understand the relationship between classroom social interactions and the well-being of their students at large.

-For this reason, it is now becoming commonly accepted for teachers to take a proactive role in speaking out against cyberbullying and addressing specific instances of abuse when they arise.
+For this reason, it is now commonly encouraged for teachers to take a proactive role in speaking out against cyberbullying and addressing specific instances of abuse when they arise.
 For comparison, if a teacher were made aware that one student followed another student home every day after school and left threatening notes on the victim's doorstep, it would be expected that the teacher would speak up and contact appropriate school and law enforcement officials about the situation.
 The realization that teachers need to have is that online interactions are just as real as face-to-face interactions, and instances of abuse need to be addressed despite the medium through which they occur.
 In short, victimized students need teachers to be their advocates, and bullies need to be taught about the real-life consequences of their actions, even if those actions do occur online.

 Child Pornography and Sexting